icoderarely/another-awesome-javascript/README.md

 ### Expert Level

-Master advanced web development concepts: 11.
-Form Handling and Validation 12.
-Timers and Intervals 13.
-Client-Side Storage & Cookies 14.
-Execution Context & Call Stack
+Master advanced web development concepts:
+11. Form Handling and Validation
+12. Timers and Intervals
+13. Client-Side Storage & Cookies
+14. Execution Context & Call Stack
+15. The `this` Keyword

 ## 💡 How to Use This Repository

 ### For Sequential Learning

-- Follow the numbered files in order (01, 02, 03, ..., 14)
+- Follow the numbered files in order (01, 02, 03, ..., 15)
 - Each concept builds upon the previous ones
 - Practice the code examples in your browser console or a JavaScript environment